aws-samples/amazon-macie-results-analytics/README.md

 placeholder|replace with
 -----|-----
 REPLACE-JOBID|ID of the Macie Job that you want to perform analytics on.
 There are two places where this needs replacement in the create table script|
-REPLACE-RESULTS-BUCKET-NAME|name of the bucket that you created to hold your macie classification details|
+REPLACE-RESULTS-BUCKET-NAME|Name of the S3 bucket that you created to hold your macie classification details|
 REPLACE-ACCOUNT-ID|ID of the account that you are running Macie jobs from|
-REPLACE-REGION|region that you are running Macie jobs in
+REPLACE-REGION|Region that you are running Macie jobs in

 #### Option 2 - Define a table for all jobs
 This option covers creating an Athena table that comprises the output for ALL Macie jobs.
 This approach is useful if you are trying to get analytics across multiple jobs.
 If you have a scheduled Macie job this table will enable you to query any new sensitive data that is discovered through each scheduled run of a job.

 This approach should be used when trying to get summarized information across multiple job IDs.
 When running a query for a specific job ID, using this table, Athena will scan all S3 results data for all jobs in order to retrieve your information, which will result in Athena charges for scanning all S3 data.
 This full scan happens because this table does not have any partitions to guide Athena on where to find more specific information.
 When looking to run analytics against a specific job the table in option 1 is recommended.

 Use the following steps to create the table:
-1. Login to the Amazon Athena console in the region that you are running Macie jobs for.
+1. Navigate to the Amazon Athena console in the account and region that you are running Macie jobs in.
 2. In the Athena query editor copy and run the contents of the [create-macie-job-table-all-jobs.sql](athena-table-scripts/create-macie-job-table-all-jobs.sql) script.
 Replace the placeholders in the create table script with the following information:

 placeholder|replace with
 -----|-----
-REPLACE-RESULTS-BUCKET-NAME|name of the bucket that you created to hold your Macie classification details|
+REPLACE-RESULTS-BUCKET-NAME|Name of the S3 bucket that you created to hold your Macie classification details|
 REPLACE-ACCOUNT-ID|ID of the account that you are running Macie jobs from|
-REPLACE-REGION|region that you are running Macie jobs in
+REPLACE-REGION|Region that you are running Macie jobs in

 ## Run queries
 Now that you have a table definition you can query the data related to your classification job.
 A starting collection of queries is located in the queries folder of this repository.
 These queries are intended to provide you a starting point and help answer common questions about the information related to a Macie job.
 Feel fee to write your own queries that help address your specific needs or modify the ones that are provided in this repository.